title: Document redaction emoji: đ colorFrom: blue colorTo: yellow sdk: docker app_file: app.py pinned: false license: agpl-3.0 â

 Say also we are only interested in redacting page 1 of the loaded documents.
 On the Redaction settings tab, select âLowest page to redactâ as 1, and âHighest page to redactâ also as 1.
 When you next redact your documents, only the first page will be modified.

 The file Partnership Agreement Toolkit (for signatures and more advanced usage) is provided as an example document to test AWS Textract + redaction with a document that has signatures in.
 If you have access to AWS Textract in the app, try removing all entity types from redaction on the Redaction settings and clicking the big X to the right of âEntities to redactâ.
-Ensure that handwriting and signatures are enabled for redaction on the Redaction Settings tab(enabled by default):

 The outputs should show handwriting/signatures redacted (see pages 5 - 7), which you can inspect and modify on the âReview redactionsâ tab.

-Quite often there are certain terms suggested for redaction by the model that donât match quite what you intended.
-The app allows you to review and modify suggested redactions for the last file redacted.
-Refresh your browser tab.
-On the first tab âPDFs/imagesâ upload the âExample of files sent to a professor before applying.pdfâ file.
+We will go through ways to review suggested redactions with an example.On the first tab âPDFs/imagesâ upload the âExample of files sent to a professor before applying.pdfâ file.
 Letâs stick with the âLocal model - selectable textâ option, and click âRedact documentâ.
 Once the outputs are created, go to the âReview redactionsâ tab.

-On this tab you have a visual interface that allows you to inspect and modify redactions suggested by the app.
+On the âReview redactionsâ tab you have a visual interface that allows you to inspect and modify redactions suggested by the app.
+There are quite a few options to look at, so weâll go from top to bottom.

 You can change the page viewed either by clicking âPrevious pageâ or âNext pageâ, or by typing a specific page number in the âCurrent pageâ box and pressing Enter on your keyboard.
 Each time you switch page, it will save redactions you have made on the page you are moving from, so you will not lose changes you have made.